Domj1204/QuizCodeWarrior/README.md

 - Immediate feedback for each answer.
 - High score tracking with local storage.
 - Reset high score functionality.

-## How to Contribute
-Contributions to the JavaScript Quiz are welcome!
-To contribute:

-- Fork the repository.
-- Create a new branch for your feature (git checkout -b feature/AmazingFeature).
-- Commit your changes (git commit -m 'Add some AmazingFeature').
-- Push to the branch (git push origin feature/AmazingFeature).
-- Open a pull request.
-- For more detailed instructions, follow the Contributor Covenant.

 ## Tests
 To run tests on this application: